Counselling for Low Self-esteem

 They tend to focus on their failures and weaknesses, and if they succeed at something, they find reasons to think that their success is not very important.
 People with low self-esteem have often had difficult childhoods and sometimes suffered trauma; they are at risk for depression, though low self-esteem can also affect them when they are not depressed.

-CBT has developed techniques to help those with low self-esteem hold a more balances view of themselves.
+CBT for example has developed techniques to help those with low self-esteem hold a more balances view of themselves.
 The process starts with a Formulation, a model that patient and therapist design together that explains how low self-esteem started and why it persists.
 Self-critical thoughts are explored using a Thought Record, and Behavioural Experiments carried out to see if acting in a different way can have an effect on self-esteem.

 Self-esteem/Self-Worth – What it is, and is not